Women's 100 metres world record progression

 The first world record in the 100 metres sprint for women was recognised by the Fédération Sportive Féminine Internationale (FSFI) in 1922.
 The FSFI was absorbed by the International Association of Athletics Federations (IAAF) in 1936.
 The current record is 10.49 seconds set by Florence Griffith-Joyner in 1988.

 To June 21, 2009, the IAAF (and the FSFI before it) have ratified 43 world records in the event.

 Records 1922–1976

-The "Time" column indicates the ratified mark; the "Wind" column indicates the wind assistance in metres per second, 2.0 m/s the current maximum allowable, a negative indicates the mark was set running into a wind; the "Auto" column indicates a fully automatic time that was also recorded in the event when hand-timed marks were used for official records, or which was the basis for the official mark, rounded to the 10th or 100th of a second, depending on the rules then in place.
+The "Wind" column in the table below indicates the wind assistance in metres per second.
+2.0 m/s is the current maximum allowable, and a negative value indicates that the mark was set against a headwind. the "Auto" column indicates a fully automatic time that was also recorded in the event when hand-timed marks were used for official records, or which was the basis for the official mark, rounded to the 10th or 100th of a second, depending on the rules then in place.
 A "y" indicates a distance measured in yards and ratified as a world record in this event.